albertyumol/albertyumol.github.io/_posts/2019-02-27-FourierTransform.md

 I have gained a lot more insights on how useful FFT really is.
 I am looking forward to more applications of FFT to my research on signal analysis and processing.
-I would give myself a rating of 12/10 for producing all the required image and for my effort of editing the main page of this blog. :)

 **References:**